Which of the following best describes how net sales are calculate... | Study Prep in Pearson+

 Identify the components of gross sales: Gross sales refer to the total sales revenue before any deductions are applied.

-Learn about sales returns and allowances: Sales returns are refunds given to customers for returned goods, and allowances are reductions in price due to issues like damaged goods.
+Recognize the deductions: Sales returns and allowances are reductions in revenue due to returned goods or price adjustments, while sales discounts are reductions offered to customers for early payment or other incentives.

-Understand sales discounts: Sales discounts are reductions in price offered to customers for early payment or promotional purposes.
+Apply the formula for net sales: Net sales are calculated as Gross Sales - Sales Returns and Allowances - Sales Discounts.

-Combine the formula: Net sales are calculated by subtracting sales returns, allowances, and discounts from gross sales.
-The correct formula is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
+Ensure clarity in the calculation: By subtracting these deductions from gross sales, you arrive at the net sales figure, which accurately reflects the revenue earned after adjustments.

 Watch next